 Installation in the field is much easier

 Step 8: The Truss Lumber is Cut

 After being selected, the lumber is put on the conveyor for the saw.
-Our saw is capable of performing 5 cuts at the same time on a board as the lumber passes through the saw, and can achieve angles that are otherwise difficult.
+North American Truss' saw is capable of performing 5 cuts at the same time on a board as the lumber passes through the saw, and can achieve angles that are otherwise difficult.